RadiantLabs/modeling-api-docs/docs/source/automated_measures.rst

   ``costs``   Array of :ref:`cost`               No [#]_   Implied costs of measure
   ==========  ====================  ===========  ========  ============================

-  .. [#] | ``action`` choices are "keep", "remove", or "adjust".
+  .. [#] ``action`` choices are "keep", "remove", or "adjust".

-         | - "keep" maintains existing distribution system as is.
+     **"keep"** maintains existing distribution system as is.
 Using this action indicates that there are no changes to the distribution system at all.
 This action will override anything in ``adjust`` object.

-         | - "remove" indicates the existing distribution system is completely removed.
+     **"remove"** indicates the existing distribution system is completely removed.
 This action will override anything in ``adjust`` object.

   .. [#] The ``adjust`` object is required if ``action`` is set to ``adjust``.
   .. [#] Defaults to ``[]`` if not provided.